gsa-archived/GSA-Acquisition-FAR-Buying-Guides/Milestone 0/03-Manditory Vehicles.md

-# Mandatory Use of Government-Wide Contracts for Commercial Items
+# Mandatory Use of Government-Wide Contracts for Commercial
 Government agencies are required to use existing contracts instead of creating new contracts when buying commercial products.

 If a product is already available through a government-wide contract, agencies must use that contract.